haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/introduction.md

 _The latest MFTF release is [{{page.mftf-release}}]._
 {: style="text-align: right"}

-The Magento Functional Testing Framework (MFTF) aims to replace the [Functional Testing Framework] in future releases.
+The Magento Functional Testing Framework (MFTF) aims to replace the [功能测试框架] in future releases.
 MFTF will make test creation easier for developers and will improve:

 * **Traceability** for clear logging and reporting capabilities.